Here’s Why Your Blog Isn’t Successful (And What to Do About It)

 It did, though.

-And the fact is, if I was starting this blog today, in 2018, I’m sure it would take me even longer – if it even happened at all.
+And the fact is, if I was starting this blog today, I’m sure it would take me even longer – if it even happened at all.

 The sad truth is, you see, that it is REALLY, REALLY hard to make a blog successful right now.
 There’s just SO much competition, and so much noise, and I honestly believe it can be almost impossible to break through that and stand out amongst the crowd.
 That’s not to say it IS impossible, obviously – I’m not out to discourage anyone here – but it IS hard, and it WILL take time.
 Like, a LOT of time.
 And even more hard work.